© 2009 Richard Pallaziol, Weapons of Choice ™- all rights reserved

 The Types of War

-• Raiding – A sudden surprise attack on an unsuspecting settlement, usually with the intent of driving off or stealing from the defenders.
-More rarely seen is the raid with intent of annihilation or extinction of the settlement.
+- Raiding – A sudden surprise attack on an unsuspecting settlement – typically with the goal of stealing goods or livestock, capturing people, or driving off the defenders.
+Less common, but historically present, is the raid with intent of annihilation or extinction of the settlement.

-• Decisive – The pitched battle, in which all forces are brought to bear with the purpose of killing as many of the enemy as possible in order to secure victory.
-It is the type of warfare with which we are familiar.
-Indeed, most people in the world today are unaware of any other style of fighting.
+- Decisive – The pitched battle.
+All forces are brought to bear with the purpose of killing as many of the enemy as possible in order to secure victory.
+This is the model most familiar to us today, and the one most often portrayed on stage and screen.
+Indeed, most people in the world today are unaware of any other style of warfare.

 When portraying soldiers or warriors onstage, it is helpful to remember that the most salient features of battle have changed very little in the large sweep of time.
 Fear is the constant companion of the warrior, the mouth going dry, the heart racing, the urge to void the bladder all too commonly unsuccessfully controlled.
 Universal conscription was only seen in a small blip in history, primarily during the French Revolution and the wars of the 20th century.
 Both before and after, warring was primarily the activity of a few powerful leaders and a large collection of the poor and powerless.
 Up until past century, far more soldiers died of disease and hunger than of wounds sustained in battle.
-And when battle did engage, a soldier fought not for king and county, but for his fellow soldiers: the handful of men with whom he ate, slept, and shared every privation.
+And when battle did engage, soldiers fought not for king and county, but for their fellow soldiers: the handful of men and women with whom they ate, slept, and shared every privation.

 * * *